 Look at how easy the grill is to clean, too, particularly the charcoal element.
 How do you remove the ash once you’re done cooking?

-Even if your hybrid grill has a temperature gauge, it’s only telling you the heat under the hood, not whether your meat is cooked or not.
-This Kizen thermometer is a robust, easy-to-use device that does just that, and it gives results in just a couple of seconds.
+Meat thermometer: Even if your hybrid grill has a temperature gauge, it’s only telling you the heat under the hood, not whether your meat is cooked or not.

 A. Hybrid grills are generally very safe, but there are a few precautions you can take to avoid accidents.
 As you would with any grill, have a clear, stable area for cooking, a minimum of 10 feet from wooden fences or sheds and with no overhanging foliage.
 Check the gas hose before use.
 If there’s any damage, replace it immediately.
 If you can smell gas, turn it off until you can locate and fix the problem.
 Finally, children love to help, but never leave them by the grill unattended.